rycolab/website/content/classes/intro-nlp/index.md

 +++
 title = 'Natural Language Processing' subtitle = 'ETH Zürich, Autumn 2020: [Course catalog](http://vvz.ethz.ch/Vorlesungsverzeichnis/lerneinheit.view?semkez=2020W&lang=de&ansicht=EINSCHRAENKUNGEN&lerneinheitId=141758)'
-summary = 'This course presents an introduction to general topics and techniques used in natural language processing today, primarily focusing on statistical approaches.
-The course provides an overview of the primary areas of research in language processing as well as a detailed exploration of the models and techniques used both in research and in commercial natural language systems.' date = "2020-31-08T00:00:00Z" featured = false draft = false
+summary = 'This course presents topics in natural language processing with an emphasis on modern techniques, primarily focusing on statistical and deep learning approaches.
+The course provides an overview of the primary areas of research in language processing as well as a detailed exploration of the models and techniques used both in research and in commercial natural language systems.'

+date = "2020-31-08T00:00:00Z"
+featured = false
+draft = false